 A lease is simply a long-term agreement for the use of the movable property.
-In a lease, one pays a monthly rent, which depends upon the lease period and asset type.
+In a lease, one pays a monthly rent, depending on the lease period and asset type.
 The lease payment includes the operating costs of that asset.
-In the case of a vehicle, these costs could include tyres, servicing and registration.
-The asset goes back to the Lessor or the owner, once the lease term is over.
+In the case of a vehicle, these costs could include tyres, servicing, and registration.
+The asset goes back to the Lessor or the owner once the lease term is over.

 A Chattel loan could be the best option if you are looking to buy a mobile home or a movable piece of equipment.
 To get the best out of the Chattel Mortgage, it is crucial that you have all the information that matters.
 The information here means how long you plan to use the asset, cash-flow expectations, and the effective life of the asset.
 Clarity on this key information will help one to negotiate a better loan deal in accordance with your requirements.